Bamber Bridge: Roads

 Station Road is the main road through Bamber Bridge, and most of the shops are on this road.
 It crosses the railway at a level crossing next to the railway station.
 It was formerly part of the A6, until a bypass was built in the 1980s.

 The village is also at the northern end of the A49, where it meets the A6.

 The section of the M6 motorway around the village is part of the Preston Bypass opened in 1958, the first motorway in Britain, and includes the junction with the M61 from Manchester.
 More recently the M65 has been extended to join the A6, also in Bamber Bridge.

 Public transport

 Bamber Bridge railway station has hourly direct trains to Preston, Blackburn, Accrington and Burnley and various railway stations in between.
-There are also Sunday direct services to Lytham St Annes and Blackpool South but these require a change at Preston on other days.
-Trains to Bradford and Leeds that pass through the unmanned station normally require a change at either Blackburn or Preston.
-On Sundays between April and October, the "Dalesrail" service operates from Blackpool North to Carlisle via Blackburn, Clitheroe and the Settle–Carlisle Line, calling at Bamber Bridge.

-The Stagecoach Merseyside & South Lancashire 125 bus route from Preston runs through Bamber Bridge en route to Chorley and Bolton.
-Transdev's 153 service between Preston and Leyland links Bamber Bridge with Gregson Lane and Lostock Hall.
-The Lancashire County Council tendered 112 service from Preston to Croston, currently operated by Holmeswood Coaches, also operates through the village.
+The Stagecoach Merseyside & South Lancashire 125 bus route from Preston runs regularly through Bamber Bridge en route to Chorley and Bolton.

+The 112 service, also operated on behalf of Lancashire County Council by Holmeswood Chaches from Preston to Croston via Clayton Brook and Leyland, also operates through the village.

+The seasonal X8 service to Chorley operates once in each direction on Saturdays between April and October.

 Politics

 Local

 Bamber Bridge is an unparished area within South Ribble District.
 Following boundary reforms in 2015 it has been split between two wards on the borough council, both of which are represented by two councillors.
-Bamber Bridge West is currently represented by Paul Foster and Caleb Tomlinson.
-Bamber Bridge East is represented by Christine Melia and John Michael Higgins.
-All four borough councillors are members of the Labour Party.